zjkmxy/zjkmxy.github.io/_posts/2020-07-04-sqrt-thesis.md

 | Operation 1 |     Slow    |     Slow    |
 | Operation 2 |     Fast    |     Fast    |

-And we have both operation 1 and 2, so we want a data sturcture which is *not so slow* in either case.
+And we have both operation 1 and 2, so we want a data structure which is *not so slow* in either case.

 Another example is that the scale of input has two arguments: $$M$$ and $$N$$.
 One algorithm is fast when $$M$$ is large, like $$O(MN^3)$$;